Super-operator structures and no-go theorems for dissipative quantum phase transitions: Liouvillians with real spectrum

 \section{Liouvillians with real spectrum}

-The reason for the constant gap in the model \eqref{eq:openTransvIsing} and further properties of its spectrum are closely related to the fact that the eigenvalues of the competing terms $\gamma_x\D^x$ and $\gamma_f \D^f+\gamma_z\D^z$ are all real.
+The reason for the gap in the model \eqref{eq:openTransvIsing} being finite for all nonzero $\gamma_x$ and further properties of its Liouvillian spectrum are closely related to the fact that the eigenvalues of the competing terms $\gamma_x\D^x$ and $\gamma_f \D^f+\gamma_z\D^z$ are all real.
 Let us discuss, more generally, conditions under which Liouvillians have an entirely real spectrum.